ksdomino/OR2LouderEngineSound/README.md

 # INSTALLATION:

+- BACKUP [your outrun installation folder]/SOUNDS FOLDER FIRST!
+I'M NOT RESPONSIBLE FOR YOU NOT LIKING THE RESULTS OF THIS FIX!!
-Backup the SOUNDS subfolder (in your outrun 2 installation folder) then copy the files from the zip into it, overwriting the existing files.
+- Then copy the files from the zip into [your outrun installation folder]/SOUNDS, overwriting the existing files.
+- Go into the in-game audio settings and  turn the music down (by upto 50%) to create a balance that you like and then turn up the overall volume on your headphones/speakers/etc.